BxCppDev/Bayeux/README.rst

   to change this.

 ``CMAKE_PREFIX_PATH``
-  Path under which  Cadfaelbrew is installed and where  some of the third party software should be searched for.
+  Path under which  Linuxbrew is installed and where  some of the third party software (dependencies) should be searched for.

 ``CMAKE_BUILD_TYPE``
   Build type, e.g. ``Release``, ``Debug``.
-You will want this to be set  to ``Release``  in most  cases. ``Debug``  builds are  only needed if you  are needing to follow debugging  symbols into one of   Cadfaelbrew's  thid   party  binaries.
+You will want this to be set  to ``Release``  in most  cases. ``Debug``  builds are  only needed if you  are needing to follow debugging  symbols into one of   Linuxbrew's  thid   party  binaries.
 It  defaults   to ``Release``, so you will not need to change it in most cases.

 Note also  that you can  ask CMake to use  the Ninja_ build  system in place of the legacy make command.
-Use the ``-GNinja`` switch  with your CMake
+Use the ``-GNinja`` switch with your CMake command:
-command:

 .. code:: sh